M.A. Courses

 Description: A specialized topics course reflecting trends and issues in the study of fiction.
 Topics vary per semester.

-ENGL 6045 Language and Culture
+INGL 6045 Language and Culture

 Credit hours: 3